p-r-o-m-e-t-h-e-u-s/CDI/README.md

 * Easy singleton support
 * Manual object binding

 Using CDI will reduce the boilerplate code in many classes, increase readability and allow better testing using the mocking technique.
-CDI is independend, which means you can use any unit testing framework.
+CDI is independend of any other framework, which means you can use any unit testing framework.
 Code samples are provided for XCTest.

 Here are some samples: